-QUESTION: What is Transfer Pricing and who are the typical clients who seek your advice?
+D. What is Transfer Pricing and who are the typical clients who seek you advice?

 ANSWER: “This is the legal framework under which companies belonging to multi-national enterprise groups must determine, for tax purposes, the transfer prices applied to intra-group commercial or financial transactions.
 Transfer Pricing is not a practice aimed at tax avoidance, but rather is aimed at properly allocating taxable income and, consequently, taxes between the different countries where the multinational company operates.
 The clients who usually contact us are multinational enterprise groups with parent companies in Italy and subsidiaries abroad or vice versa.”

 D. What are the advantages of adopting an appropriate intra-group transfer pricing policy?

 A: “They are mainly twofold: firstly, to avoid transfer pricing adjustments by the Italian tax authorities on the costs incurred and/or revenues earned by the multinational company; and secondly, to monitor and reduce the tax risk associated with intra-group transactions, to ensure that the Italian company – parent company or subsidiary – maintains its corporate value, also in view of a future sale of the same to potential investors.”

 D. What does Transfer Pricing Documentation consist of?